kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** Waiting to be sleepy or seeking to ensure I either read or play the piano due to the way I utilized the time I had earlier during the day or the evening, is no good.
 Gotta be out by midnight.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: Having to conduct myself honorably during a period of uncertainty as to the active maintenance of a network connection with an individual with whom I have a significant amount of memories (A friend, as some might call him).
-The kind of monstrosity required to stay the course in the face of the end of certain cycles is an aim for which I am committed to.
+- <b>Memorable moment / breakthrough / proud event</b>: The run up Kenyatta University, through Membley and round The Prisons Training College covering 22.07 km fuels me for the foreseeable future.
-- <b>Quote, inspiration, or personal reflection</b>: Personal reflection; Just like a man who starts as a 2 year-old and, InshaAllah, reaches 72 years of life.
-I everyday embody a 2 year-old when my alarm rings, in the sense that I give into Pathos, I have no control of the self, I procrastinate, I delay, I indulge in comfort, I shy away from my response-ability.
-But as time passes and I grow older, I get better, do better, live better, move better.
-All of that leading to nightime, where I embody a wise man, a 72 year-old OG, informed by the day he has lived, the decision made and receiving bedtime as an opportunity to disconnect from the world and connect with something refreshing, reinvigorating, straight up renewing.
+- <b>Quote, inspiration, or personal reflection</b>: I was subject to a certain pull this week, had to stay the course and not allow Pathos to do more than guide 'me reasoning', then a synchronicity lead me to the realization that I need to keep close to my heart the fact that ```It's Not About You``` ;  detachment and non-attachment, always.

 ---